Community Lake Requires Professional Refresh

 However, as the Pierre community grew, additional stormwater was routed through the lake due to its location near the bottom of a tributary discharging into the Missouri River.
 Thousands of Canadian Geese and other waterfowl also inhabited the year-round open water.
 These issues have created poor water quality and caused the lake’s original average depth of 16 to 20 feet to be reduced to less than 6 feet.

-In 2022, the South Dakota Department of Agriculture & Natural Resources, acting through the Office of the State Engineer, selected the Design-Build Team of Snyder & Associates and Morris, Inc. to dredge the lake and restore it to its original depth.
+The South Dakota Department of Agriculture & Natural Resources, acting through the Office of the State Engineer, selected the Design-Build Team of Snyder & Associates and Morris, Inc. to dredge the lake and restore it to its original depth.

 Controlling Sediment Flow & Protecting Wildlife During Dredging Operations